 Beans and rice are chock-full of calories and, in the case of beans, extremely nutritious.
 Stock up on dried beans and rice then learn how to cook them off-grid, and outdoors over an open fire or rocket stove that you can build yourself.

 For very little money and with very little skill, you will keep hungry bellies full when there is no other food to be had.

-This is kind of a yucky topic, but of vital importance.
+This is kind of a yucky topic but of vital importance.
 In some situations, the infrastructure can fail so thoroughly that you no longer have running water or flushing toilets.
 In that situation, what will you do?
 Extra toilet paper is great but you can only put back so much without taking up more space than you should.
 What would you do if you could not get more toilet paper?

-You can stock up on supplies for hand hygiene (this article has all the details – link to hand and surface hygiene article).
-You can also use kitty litter and a bucket to make a temporary toilet for the family.
+You can stock up on supplies for hand hygiene You can also use kitty litter and a bucket to make a temporary toilet for the family.
 Daisy Luther explains how in this article called “What to Do When the Toilet Won’t Flush.”

 Exercise regularly and stay in shape.
 This does not mean that you have to be thin.
 Rather, build up your stamina and strength so that you can perform manual labor for extended periods.